CarlDownsOracle/oci-opentelemetry/oci-tag-enrich/README.md

-# Service Connector Functions Task - How to Enrich Event Payloads with OCI Tags
+# Enriching Log and Metric Event Payloads with OCI Tags

 ---